top of page

 Service, Dhana & Volunteering for the Community

-I'll be the first to admit the mere mention of Volunteering makes me think of slow, ineffective (dis)-organisations AND YET, the sense-of-responsibility for the stories I hear, and the abundance of gifts, mentorship and eduction I have received draws me back to service again and again.
+I'll be the first to admit the mere mention of Volunteering makes me think of slow, ineffective (dis)-organisations AND YET, I am drawn to Sadhana (practice), Dhana (generosity) and Sangha (community) time and again.

 "So much has been given to me I have not time to ponder over that which has been denied."